Maui Scuba Diving Fish Guide

 Kahekili Beach Park, Kaʻanapali, Maui

 These schooling fish are found in the water column, feeding on plankton.
-Bannerfish can also be found eating algae from turtles’ backs.
-They are easily mistaken for the Moorish idol, which is highlighted next.
+You see Bannerfish eating algae from turtles’ backs!
+They are easily mistaken for the Moorish idol, which we highlight next.
 So, Bannerfish sometimes get called false Moorish Idols.

 Kihi Kihi